kammitama5/kammitama5.github.io/_posts/2017-8-23-Wednesday-August-23rd.md

   give me the best experience during my trial, which I thought was really great.

 ## Functional Programming in Mathematica

 - Yes, there is an [entire section](http://reference.wolfram.com/language/guide/FunctionalProgramming.html) in the documentation on that

+## As it turns out

+- It has Drop and Take and Map functions!

+- Also, check out this rad post about [Monads in Mathematica!(https://mathematica.stackexchange.com/questions/3479/does-every-symbol-in-mathematica-induce-a-monad) from Mathematica Stack Exchange.

 ## Solving algebraic problems in Mathematica

 - It of course does imaginary numbers